 During key stage 3 you are assessed using the following assessment objectives which ensure that you can cumulatively build your subject understanding in preparation for future qualifications.
-There are 6 assessment points each year that we term Praising Stars©.
-We assess how students at their current stage of study are on track to reach their end of stage targets which are formulated on aspirational expectation from their KS2 starting points.
-We make an informed prediction from our holistic assessments based on our subject mapping of expectation across the Physical education curriculum.
+There are 6 assessment points each year that we term Praising Stars© where effort grades and predictions against GCSE PE criteria are reported.
+This assessment method not only considers a child's physical ability but their mental capacity and their decision making within a wide variety of sports and sporting activities.
+Students targets are formulated on aspirational expectations from their KS2 starting points.